kimkush001/ai-capstone-healthcare-diagnostic-assistant/README.md

 | Fuzzy | Fuzzy logic controller | Severity scoring from vitals and symptom counts |
 | Planner | Classical STRIPS-style planner | Generates a treatment action sequence from the diagnosis |

 The agent aggregates each module's diagnosis and confidence score, weighting by confidence, then hands the result to the Planner to produce a concrete treatment plan and urgency-based recommendations.
+Where the Knowledge Base module's forward-chaining rules contributed to the winning diagnosis, the agent surfaces the specific rule chain behind it (e.g. `'flu_confirmed' derived from: flu_suspected + high_fever (CF=0.85)`).

 ## Team